meta-gp/docs/docs/themes/index.md

 # Themes

-Protocols and guidelines for the analysis of clinical infections and public health applications according to themes and states covered by `META-GP`.
+Protocols and guidelines for the analysis of clinical infections and public health applications according to themes covered by `META-GP` and states where the protocols are used.

 ## Clinical

 ### Central nervous system infections

-Protocols for central nervous system infections (including meningitis, encepahlitis, abscesses) focused on low abundance pathogen detection using unbiased or enriched metagenomics and -transciptomics, as well as host-transcriptome analysis for differentiating infectious from non-infectious aetiology.
+Resources for central nervous system infections (including meningitis, encepahlitis, abscesses) focused on low abundance pathogen detection using unbiased or enriched metagenomics and -transciptomics, as well as host-transcriptome analysis for differentiating infectious from non-infectious aetiology.

 ---